About the Friends of the Sonoran Desert National Monument

 The Friends of the Sonoran Desert National Monument was formed in 2009 to provide the citizens of the United States with a voice in how the Sonoran Desert National Monument is managed.
 The Friends of the Sonoran Desert National Monument is an independent non-profit organization that works with the Bureau of Land Management, other agencies and non-profit organizations to protect the natural and cultural resources of the monument.

-The mission of the Friends of the Sonoran Desert National Monument is to protect the natural and cultural resources in the SDNM and defend against external activities that may adversely affect the monument.
+Protect the natural and cultural resources in the Sonoran Desert National Monument and defend against external activities that may adversely affect the monument.

 The Friends of the Sonoran Desert National Monument in partnership with the Bureau of Land Management will help develop and implement a management plan that will insure the future of the Sonoran Desert National Monument.
 The Friends of the Sonoran Desert National Monument will do this through on the ground conservation work, volunteer projects, advocacy and fund raising.